mbeliaev1/robust-l0/README.md

 # Truncation as a Defense for Sparse Attacks
-This directory is supplementary material for our work submitted to IEEE Transactions on Signal Processing:
+This directory is supplementary material for our work submitted to IEEE Transactions on Neural Networks and Learning Systems:

 [Efficient and Robust Classification for Sparse Attacks](google.com) Mark Beliaev, Payam Delgosha, Hamed Hassani, Ramtin Pedarsani.